OGGM/oggm/docs/input-data.rst

 The simplest way to run OGGM is to rely on :ref:`glacierdir` which have been prepared for you by the OGGM developers.
-Depending on your use case, you can start from various stages in the processing chain, various map sizes, and various model set-ups.
+Depending on your use case, you can start from various stages in the processing chain, map sizes, and model set-ups.

-The default directories have been generated with the default parameters of the current stable OGGM version and combinations hereof.
-If you want to change some of these parameters, you *may* have to start a run from a lower processing level.
-Whether or not this is necessary depends on the stage of the workflow you'd like your computations to diverge from the defaults (we provide example use cases below).
+The default directories have been generated with the default parameters of the current stable OGGM version (and a few alternative combinations).
+If you want to change some of these parameters, you *may* have to start a run from a lower processing level and re-run the processsing tasks.
+Whether or not this is necessary depends on the stage of the workflow you'd like your computations to diverge from the defaults (this will become more clear a we provide example use cases below).

 To start from a pre-processed state, simply use the :py:func:`workflow.init_glacier_directories` function with the ``from_prepro_level`` and ``prepro_border`` keyword arguments set to the values of your choice.
-This will fetch the default directories: there are more options to that, which we explain below.
+This will fetch the default directories: there are more options to these, which we explain below.

 Processing levels
 ~~~~~~~~~~~~~~~~~